-PLR-113337-03
+PLR-113345-03

-U.S. taxes.
+Accordingly, based solely on the facts submitted and the representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
+Therefore, A will not be presumed under section 877(a)(2) to have had as one of her principal purposes for expatriating the avoidance of U.S. taxes.
 However, because the information submitted does not clearly establish the existence or lack of a principal purpose to avoid taxes under subtitle A or B of the Code, no opinion is expressed as to whether A's expatriation had for one of its principal purposes the avoidance of such taxes.

 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-In addition, no opinion is expressed as to A's U.S. tax liability for the taxable years prior to or after his expatriation under sections of the Code other than sections 877, 2107, and 2501(a)(3).
+In addition, no opinion is expressed as to A's U.S. tax liability for the taxable years prior to or after her expatriation under sections of the Code other than sections 877, 2107, and 2501(a)(3).